naomis-archive/rosalia-discord-bot/README.md

 A quick bot for running specific commands in my server.

-> A note to contributors
->
-> This project has opted in to Hacktoberfest - however, we are very much in an early beta state.
-Prior to contributing to the project, we recommend you join our [support server](https://chat.nhcarrigan.com) and view the `#rosa-beta-reports` channel to see the discussions regarding the beta experience.

 ## Live Version

 View the bot and play in our [discord server](http://chat.nhcarrigan.com).